-I am currently a doctoral research fellow in the Advanced Materials group (P.I.
-V. Palermo) at CNR-ISOF and a PhD student in “Physics and Nanosciences” at University of Modena and Reggio Emilia.
+I am a research fellow in the Advanced Materials group (P.I.
+V. Palermo) at CNR-ISOF.

-I am involved in the characterization of GRMs materials and GRMs composites for some of the group activities in the Graphene Flagship project.
+I was also involved in the characterization of GRMs materials and GRMs composites for some of the group activities in the Graphene Flagship project.

 I am active in dissemination of group research work to high-school students and lab visitors (companies, public institutions, other researchers).
 At University of Modena and Reggio Emilia, I am in charge of the classical physics tutorials module for the Mechanical Engineering degree (a.y.
 21/22).
 Furthermore, I tutored the undergraduate lab classes of physics (“Laboratorio di Fisica I”, a.y.
 18/19) for physics students.